Len-P/pong/README.md

 # PONG
-Pong in VHDL for Digilent Nexys4 DDR FPGA board
+Pong in VHDL for Digilent Nexys4 DDR FPGA board.
+Developed for a digital electronics course at the University of Antwerp. **(Grade: 15/20)**

 ## EXTRA FEATURES
 - After a goal is scored, the ball will wait for a while so players can get ready.